vrindisbacher/tock-veri-asm-sb/docs/arm.md

 # Armv7m Status

 Most of the work done so far has been on the Arm Thumb Instruction Set used by Cortex M devices.
-Below are details on our Rust / Flux representation of this architecture.
+We have verified the ISR for ARMv7 using the simplest encoding possible.
+Below are details on our Rust / Flux representation of this architecture and the ISR we verified.

 At a high level, we are currently able to...